-Stunned Twitter Users React To Paul Manafort’s Light Sentence, ‘Stuff In My Fridge Has Been There 47 Months’
+Stunned Twitter Users React To Paul Manafort’s Light Sentence: ‘Stuff In My Fridge Has Been There 47 Months’

 — Franklin Foer (@FranklinFoer) March 8, 2019

-Author and creative writing professor Jared Yates Sexton also registered his opinion.
+Author and frequent political commentator Jared Yates Sexton also registered his opinion.

 Man.
 Treason doesn’t carry the same weight anymore.